-The question that e-commerce operators must address themselves is the following one : How do I meet my clients expectations and still stand out from the competition ?
-There is only one answer : Data, the most valuable ally in this intense battle.
+The question that e-commerce operators must address is: How do I meet my client’s expectations and still stand out from the competition?
+There is only one answer: Data, the most valuable ally in this intense battle.

 In an article, Bloomco’s consultants highlighted the trends of Big Data in E-Commerce.

-Now-days, in order to be more competitive, companies must capitalise on these trends.
-But, the trend we are most interested in focuses on Big Data and its application in Supply Chain.
+Nowadays, in order to be more competitive, companies must capitalize on these trends.
+But, the trend we are most interested in focuses on Big Data and its application in the Supply Chain.

 According to a study led by Pitney Bowes, 136 billion parcels were distributed worldwide.
 A number likely to double by 2026 !
 It is true that the sanitary crisis greatly contributed to this rise, but the trend of online sales was initiated long before the pandemic.
 With the number of parcels growing every year, automation and dematerialisation of logistics processes are becoming major challenges for all e-tailers.
 And Big Data is pretty useful to achieve this.